Abeikud/WeEvents/README2.md

 - Week 1 (Pick your group): Make your group of 3 people from your lab section.

-- Week 2 (Design): Decide on a system, define your system, sketch class diagram, write initial tests.
+- Week 2 (Design): Decide on a system, define your system, sketch your initial class diagram, write initial tests.
   (Note: you may find your initial choice is not robust enough to make an interesting class diagram, so you will want to complete the entire design phase before completely settling on a system)

 - Week 3-4 (Implementation): Build core features and data structures. **Remember to use TDD to test throughout development!**

-- Week 5 (Final Testing & Reports): Add recursive feature and reports.
+- Week 5 (Final Testing & Report): Add recursive feature and report.

-- Week 6 (Polish & Presentation): Finalize tests, documentation, and demo.
+- Week 6 (Polish & Presentation): Finalize tests, documentation, polish `report` method formats, and demo.

 ---